YunoHost-Apps/forgejo_ynh/doc/DISCLAIMER.md

 ### Notes on SSH usage

-If you want to use Gitea with SSH and be able to pull/push with your SSH key, your SSH daemon must be properly configured to use private/public keys.
-Here is a sample configuration `/etc/ssh/sshd_config` that works with Gitea:
+If you want to use Forgejo with SSH and be able to pull/push with your SSH key, your SSH daemon must be properly configured to use private/public keys.
+Here is a sample configuration `/etc/ssh/sshd_config` that works with Forgejo:

 ```bash
 PubkeyAuthentication yes